Eesha-Jain/BioMatrixIOS/README.md

 - Timer Round: This allows you to answer questions within 22 seconds
 - Speed Round: This allows you to answer questions within 7 seconds

-#### Note: Some of these features are still being implemented into the project.
+#### Note: Few of these features are still being implemented into the project.
 Additionally, feel free to comment on features that you would like to see added to this app!
 #### Note: Currently, this app cannot be found on the app store yet.

 # Credits